Dataflow

 version: "*"

-The dataflow module depends on wippy/agent, wippy/llm, wippy/session, and wippy/views — these are resolved automatically when you run wippy install.
+The dataflow module depends on wippy/agent, wippy/llm, and wippy/session — these are resolved automatically when you run wippy install.
 The module requires a database resource at app:db for workflow persistence and runs migrations automatically via wippy/migration.

 Flow Builder